kyverno/policy-reporter-docs/content/en/core/07-api-reference.md

 category: 'Policy Reporter'
 ---

-Reference of all available HTTP Endpoints provided by Policy Reporter
+Reference of all available HTTP endpoints provided by Policy Reporter.

 ## Core APIs